 An info card explaining some quick facts about Buprenorphine/Naloxone or Suboxone

-Suboxone strips help individuals with opioid use disorders achieve long-term recovery and regain control over their lives.
+Suboxone strips help individuals with opioid use disorder manage withdrawal symptoms and cravings as part of a medically supported recovery plan.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA), the buprenorphine in Suboxone is a partial opioid agonist medication that works by binding to opioid receptors in the brain to reduce withdrawal symptoms and opioid cravings.
 And naloxone, on the other hand, is an opioid antagonist (inhibitor) that works by blocking the effects of other opioids to reduce the risk of overdose and relapse.
 Both work together to help reduce withdrawal symptoms associated with opioid addiction and help individuals in recovery focus on other elements of their rehabilitation program.

 How Are Suboxone Strips Taken?